typestack/class-validator/README.md

 validator.isUUID(str, version); // Checks if the string is a UUID (version 3, 4 or 5).
-validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.minLength(str, min); // Checks if the string's length is not less than given number. validator.maxLength(str, max); // Checks if the string's length is not more than given number. validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
+validator.isUppercase(str); // Checks if the string is uppercase. validator.length(str, min, max); // Checks if the string's length falls in a range. validator.isLatLong(str); // check if the string is a valid latitude-longitude coordinate in the format lat,long or lat, long
+validator.minLength(str, min); // Checks if the string's length is not less than given number. validator.maxLength(str, max); // Checks if the string's length is not more than given number. validator.matches(str, pattern, modifiers); // Checks if string matches the pattern.
 Either matches('foo', /foo/i) or matches('foo', 'foo', 'i').